 One of the biggest challenges with remarriage can be finding the right balance with your new blended family.
 If you’re supporting children or grandchildren, it’s important to agree on how support will continue when you’re married.

-Have open discussions with family members about your plans.
+Consider having open discussions with family members about your plans.
 Helping them understand your decisions may help avoid resentments and make everyone feel part of your new life.

 4. Your homes